Social and Behavioral Sciences Ph.D.

 About the Program

 The SBS program gives students the skills and experience they need to make meaningful, independent scientific contributions, in addition to being valued members of collaborative research teams.
-We emphasize inclusive, personalized mentorship, and experiential research training under the guidance of one of the following faculty mentors:

 Richard F. Brown, Ph.D.